 One advantage of the dog park is that it becomes a convenient way to distribute information about pet care, clinics, training, grooming, and so forth.

 Just make sure that you get paid if any of this information really constitutes advertising.
 But often veterinarians and other service providers are really dedicated to the good of the pet population, and can add value to the civic scene.

-The positive side of these facilities is that fun and socializing really does occur, greater exercise calms some dogs into better behavior behind their own fences, and there is potential for senior citizens or others who cannot care for a dog to enjoy others' pets.
+The positive side of these facilities is that fun and socializing really does occur, more vigorous exercise calms some dogs into better behavior behind their own fences, and there is potential for senior citizens or others who cannot care for a dog to enjoy others' pets.

-If your neighborhood enjoys dogs, and they seem to lack adequate place to rough-house in most private yards, the off leash dog park may be a happy solution.
-For urban neighborhoods who need to attract certain types of residents, the dog park actually can become a community development tool.
+If your neighborhood has lots of dogs, and they seem to lack adequate place to rough-house in most private yards, the off leash dog park may be a happy solution.
+For urban neighborhoods that need to attract certain types of residents, the dog park actually can become a community development tool.